alexpechkarev/parcelforce/README.md

     $pf->process($senderData, FALSE);
 ```

-Once testing and configuration completed file and consignment numbers have to be reset to default configuration values.
+Once testing and configuration completed file and consignment numbers have to be reset to initial values.
-To initiate reset call `reset()` method.
-Please note: `reset()` method will recreate database tables used to store file and consignment numbers.
+To initiate process call `reset()` method.
+Please note: `reset()` will reload database tables and all the data will be lost.
-See `config.php` for table and fields names.
+See `config.php` for table details.
 ```php
     // In Laravel package
     Parcelforce::reset();